Arslan30/Tweetaption/README.md

 - __Discord:__ Remotion provides help on their [Discord server](https://remotion.dev/discord).
 - __Issue with Remotion?:__ [File an issue here](https://remotion.dev/issue).

-## Common Errors when deploying to AWS.
+## Common Errors when deploying to AWS

 ### AccessDenied